-Off-Campus Programs: Current programs include Westmont’s Europe, San Francisco Urban, England, Mexico Semesters; the Christian College Consortium Visitor program; select programs of the Christian College Coalition; the American University Washington Semester; Jerusalem University College; and various programs sponsored for French and Spanish majors and tracks of particular majors.
+Off-Campus Programs: Current programs include Westmont’s Europe, Northern Europe, San Francisco, Santa Barbara Downtown, England, Mexico, Uganda and East Asia semesters; the Christian College Consortium Visitor program; select programs of the Council of Christian Colleges and Universities; and various programs sponsored for French and Spanish majors and tracks of particular majors.

 - A student with a 2.30 G.P.A. may apply for one of the off-campus programs that Westmont sponsors.
 This will not be considered as a break in residence.
 Applications must be processed through the Off-Campus Programs Office.

 - Off-campus programs sponsored by a particular department for major credit may set their own minimum GPA providing it is above 2.30.

 - Westmont financial aid (institutional grants, scholarship and loans) may be used for any semester-long Westmont Operated off campus program, including Europe, Northern Europe, San Francisco, Santa Barbara Downtown, England, Mexico, Uganda and East Asia semesters.
 However, Westmont financial aid may be used for one program only at a Westmont Approved (versus Westmont Operated) off campus program.

 - Tuition for Westmont Operated and Westmont Approved Off-Campus Programs is the same as tuition on campus (except in a few cases where tuition is even higher than Westmont’s tuition, in which case students are charged the higher amount).
 Other charges vary by program and are available through the Off-Campus Programs office or from the hosting institution.
 Students who participate in these programs through Westmont are considered to be Westmont students.
 Therefore, they retain their standing and class priority for returning enrollment and class selection.
 Although students are allowed to attend more than one program, they may not enroll in off-campus programs in consecutive semesters.